- Instructions for Form 2290 - Introductory Material

 Automatic calculation of taxable social security benefits.

 The Sales Tax Deduction Calculator (IRS.gov/SalesTax) figures the amount you can claim if you itemize deductions on Schedule A (Form 1040 or 1040-SR), choose not to claim state and local income taxes, and you didn’t save your receipts showing the sales tax you paid.

 Resolving tax-related identity theft issues.

 The IRS doesn’t initiate contact with taxpayers by email or telephone to request personal or financial information.
 This includes any type of electronic communication, such as text messages and social media channels.

-If your SSN has been lost or stolen or you suspect you are a victim of tax-related identity theft, visit IRS.gov/id to learn what steps you should take.
+If your SSN has been lost or stolen or you suspect you’re a victim of tax-related identity theft, visit IRS.gov/IdentityTheft to learn what steps you should take.

-Due to changes in the law, the IRS can’t issue refunds before February 15, 2017, for returns that claim the EIC or the ACTC.
+The IRS can’t issue refunds before mid-February 2020 for returns that claimed the EIC or the ACTC.
 This applies to the entire refund, not just the portion associated with these credits.

 Download the official IRS2Go app to your mobile device to check your refund status.

 The IRS uses the latest encryption technology to ensure your electronic payments are safe and secure.
 You can make electronic payments online, by phone, and from a mobile device using the IRS2Go app.
 Paying electronically is quick, easy, and faster than mailing in a check or money order.
 Go to IRS.gov/Payments to make a payment using any of the following options.

 IRS Direct Pay: Pay your individual tax bill or estimated tax payment directly from your checking or savings account at no cost to you.